maxruby/OpenCV.jl/README.md

 OpenCV.jl has OpenCL support for GPU image processing.
 This has been made easier recently by a smooth and transparent interface (T-API).
 GPU-supported code can display improvements in processing speed up to 30 fold.
 This is invaluable for supporting real-time applications in Julia.
 See section below on how to implement GPU-enabled code in OpenCV.jl.

-The OpenCV API is extensively documented - rather than repeating the entire documentation here, the primary focus is on implementation of image processing and computer vision algorithms to suport Julia applications.
+The OpenCV API is extensively documented - rather than repeating the entire documentation here, the primary focus is on implementation of image processing and computer vision algorithms to support Julia applications.

-##Installation
+## Installation

 Install `julia 0.6.0` and `Cxx.jl` according to the following [instructions](https://github.com/Keno/Cxx.jl/blob/master/README.md).
 For Mac OSX, you can use the pre-compiled shared libraries (.dylib) and headers (.hpp) included in OpenCV.jl.
 However, you can also compile OpenCV from source with the instructions below.